 You are here:

 This program focuses on the linguistic workings of the human mind and artistic expression.
-A brief overview and the 2017 program's syllabus are available below.
-Please check back for updates about our summer 2018 programs.
+A brief overview and the 2017 program syllabus, from which the 2018 syllabus will be modeled, are available below.

 An introduction to the Summer Academic Programs at Hampshire.